dmlc/dgl/docs/source/toolkits/dglke/ec2.rst

 Distributed KGE training in EC2
 ===============================

-In this tutorial, we will introduce how to perform DGL-KE distributed training on AWS EC2.
-We will demonstrate that how to setup two EC2 instances to train our knowledge graph embeddings on **\ *FB15k*\ ** dataset jointly.
+In this tutorial, we will introduce how to perform DGL-KE distributed training on AWS EC2 and demonstrate how to setup two EC2 instances to train our knowledge graph embeddings on **\ *FB15k*\ **.
 Note that, the FB15k is just a small dataset as our toy demo.
-You can try much bigger dataset like **\ *Freebase*\ ** using the similar instructions.
+You can try much bigger datasets such as **\ *Freebase*\ ** using the similar instructions.

 **Prepare your machines**
 [Image: image.png]